 How do you react when you have a food slip?
 Do you throw in the towel for the rest of the day and vow to start tomorrow or Monday?

-This is a sign of the diet mindset, a.k.a. all-or-nothing thinking.
+This is a sign of the diet mindset, a.k.a. all-or-nothing eating.
 This line of reasoning is what sinks our ship.

 I would go so far as to say that your ability to let The One go determines your overall success.
 Because, when The One is not a big deal, it starts to naturally fade.

 Here we see the three steps of progression that mark most food temptations.
 Do you see yourself in any of the descriptions?
 If so, no worries.
 Creating a plan is going to really help you!